JohnBetaCode/CarND-P3-Traffic_Sign_Classifier/README.md

 ---
 Overview
 ---
 In this project, I used what I've learned about deep neural networks and convolutional neural networks to classify traffic signs.
 I trained and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After the model is trained.

-I have included an Ipython notebook that contains further instructions and starter code.
+I've included an Ipython notebook that contains further instructions and starter code.
 Be sure to download the [Ipython notebook](https://github.com/JohnBetaCode/CarND-P3-Traffic_Sign_Classifier/blob/master/Traffic_Sign_Classifier.ipynb), and then check and follow the instructions in the [markdown file ](https://github.com/JohnBetaCode/CarND-P3-Traffic_Sign_Classifier/blob/master/Traffic_Sign_Classifier.md).

-To meet specifications, the project required submitting three files:
+To meet specifications, the project has three principal files:
 * the Ipython notebook with the code
 * the code exported as an html file
-* a writeup report either as a markdown or pdf file
+* a writeup report as a markdown file

 ---
 Writeup